 Full time: Jon Sinnigen, Don Lawson, Dave Griffin, Jim Smiley, Steve Card, Sam Sweeney, Colin Rockwell, Chuck Haskins, Ken Carr, Tim Arnold, Josh Bush, Colton Wilson, Keith Kelsey.

-Former Assistant Deputy Highway Superintendent: Jack Bush (1998)
+Former Assistant Deputy Highway Superintendent: Jack A. Bush (1998)

 61 East Main Street